Updated:

 Musicians and pop-culture icons helped cement the style throughout the decade, though it slipped out of favour as the 2000s rolled in.
 Fast forward to today, and the renewed interest in 90s culture — from oversized clothing to vintage aesthetics — has brought curtains back into rotation.
 The middle part defined a generation of 90s heartthrobs like Leonardo DiCaprio, and our current nostalgia for the era has made the hairstyle relevant once again.

-How to Ask for Curtains
+How to Ask Your Barber for a Middle Part Haircut

 First, you’ll need enough length on top.
 Most middle part styles involve combing the hair back before it falls into place, and finer hair may need extra growth to sit correctly.
+If your fringe is still too short, your barber can shape the sides and back while you grow the top out.

 Join Our Exclusive Community!